cognitedata/inso-bootstrap-cli/README.md

 Options:
   --with-special-groups [yes|no]  Create special CDF Groups, which don't have
                                   capabilities (extractions, transformations)
-  -h, --help                      Show this message and exit.
+  --with-raw-capability [yes|no]  Create RAW DBs and 'rawAcl' capability -h, --help                      Show this message and exit.
 ```